 Apply for admission as a PhD candidate

-CoPS is a research centre within the College of Business, Victoria University, and offers a Doctoral degree (PhD) in Economics (VU course code: UPBE).
+CoPS is a research centre within the Institute for Sustainable Industries & Liveable Cities, Victoria University, and offers a Doctoral degree (PhD).
 To pursue a PhD at CoPS, you must apply for admission as a PhD candidate at Victoria University.